Onther-Tech/economics/Tokamaklayer2.md

     <br/>
     <br/>

   Establishing exchanges is also on the table.
 Potential arbitrage opportunities will add to MEV.
-Additionally, sequencers can also expect commissions from trading activities.
 <br/>

 #### 3.3.2.
 Mature protocols